sbillburg/CRNN-with-STN/README.md

 implement CRNN in Keras with Spatial Transformer Network (STN) for Optical Character Recognition(OCR)

-Trainable but performance of recognition is not improved, meanwhile the loss raises up.
+The model is easy to start a trainning, but the performance of recognition is not better than the original CRNN without STN.

-You can run CRNN individually by just remove the STN components as well.
+You can run CRNN individually by just remove the STN components, and connect *batchnorm_7* to *x_shape*.
 The CRNN can reach 90% of recognition accuracy.

 Train on Synthetic Word Dataset realsed by M. Jaderberg et al. You can download the dataset [HERE](http://www.robots.ox.ac.uk/~vgg/data/text/#sec-synth)